dwillis/python-nytcongressapi/README.rst

 votes methods
 -------------------

-The only votes method currently supported is get, which returns information about a single vote in either the House or the Senate.
-Forthcoming methods will include nomination votes and the latest votes in a chamber.
+The only votes methods currently supported are get, which returns information about a single vote in either the House or the Senate, and nominations, which retrieves Senate nomination votes for a given congress.
+Forthcoming methods will include the latest votes in a chamber.

 get
 ---------------